(a) Composition of Record on Appeal. The following items constitute the record on appeal:

 (1) Time for Furnishing Transcript.
-Within 60 days after the date the order for transcript is electronically transmitted by the clerk of district court, the person preparing the transcript must complete the transcript and file it electronically with the clerk of the supreme court clerk unless an extension of time is received under subdivision (d).
+Within 60 days after the date the order for transcript is electronically transmitted by the clerk of district court, the person preparing the transcript must complete the transcript and file it electronically with the clerk of district court in portable document format (PDF) unless an extension of time is received under subdivision (d).
 In expedited appeals, when a transcript is ordered, the person preparing the transcript must promptly complete the transcript and file it electronically with the clerk of the supreme court unless otherwise directed by the supreme court.

 (2) Submission of Transcript.(A) The person preparing the transcript must serve and file the transcript as follows:(3) Financial Arrangements.
-The appellant or a party obligated under paragraph (b) (3) to pay transcription costs must provide advance payment for the estimated cost of preparing the transcript, provided:(i) a copy of the transcript must be served on each party designated in the order for transcript;(ii) proof of service of the transcript must be filed by electronic means with the clerk of the supreme court; and(iii) an electronic copy of the transcript must be electronically transmitted to the clerk of the supreme court.
+The appellant or a party obligated under paragraph (b) (3) to pay transcription costs must provide advance payment for the estimated cost of preparing the transcript, provided:(i) a copy of the transcript must be served on each party designated in the order for transcript;(ii) proof of service of the transcript must be filed by electronic means with the clerk of the supreme court; and(iii) an electronic copy of the transcript in portable document format (PDF) must be filed with the district court as part of the record.
 All electronic transcripts must contain in a single file all the information contained in the paper transcript, including the cover, table of contents, and certifications, in the same order as in the paper transcript.
-The electronic transcript must include fixed line number and page numbers corresponding to those in the paper transcript.(B) In an appeal of the determination of an administrative agency, the agency must file an electronic copy of the transcript or electronically transmit the transcript to the clerk of the supreme court unless the agency certifies the transcript was not prepared on a computer or word processor.(A) the person preparing the transcript serves a written estimate of the cost and a demand for payment on the appellant within 14 days after receipt of the order for transcript; or(B) the person preparing the transcript serves a written estimate of the cost and a demand for payment on a party obligated by court order to pay transcription costs within 14 days after receipt of the order.If the person preparing the transcript fails to serve a timely written estimate and a timely demand for payment, the right to demand advance payment is waived.
+The electronic transcript must include fixed line number and page numbers corresponding to those in the paper transcript.(B) In an appeal of the determination of an administrative agency, the agency must file an electronic copy of the transcript in portable document format (PDF) or electronically transmit the transcript to the clerk of the supreme court unless the agency certifies the transcript was not prepared on a computer or word processor.(A) the person preparing the transcript serves a written estimate of the cost and a demand for payment on the appellant within 14 days after receipt of the order for transcript; or(B) the person preparing the transcript serves a written estimate of the cost and a demand for payment on a party obligated by court order to pay transcription costs within 14 days after receipt of the order.If the person preparing the transcript fails to serve a timely written estimate and a timely demand for payment, the right to demand advance payment is waived.
 Advance payment is not required if transcription costs are to be paid by the state or an agency or subdivision of the state.
 If the appellant or obligated party fails to make the advance payment within 14 days after service of the demand, the person preparing the transcript may suspend preparation of the transcript until paid.

 (d) Extension of Time.